2011 Springfield tornado: East Forest Park

 The East Forest Park neighborhood was hit especially hard by the tornado.
 Homes were destroyed (some were lifted off their foundations), cars were overturned, and access to and from the neighborhood was blocked for days due to downed trees and power lines.
 Cathedral High School was directly in the tornado's path; it sustained extensive structural damage and was demolished in 2014.
 There were no injuries at the school; students were dismissed early due to the threat of severe weather.
 The few students and teachers still inside when the tornado struck escaped injury by taking shelter under desks, in closets, and behind bleachers.
 Debris from Cathedral High School was found roughly 43 mi east, in Millbury.
 Pennsylvania Avenue was hit especially hard by the tornado, with multiple homes being destroyed when the tornado passed through.
+Cathedral High School was not rebuilt, and it was merged in 2015 with Holyoke Catholic High School into the new Pope Francis High School.

 Sixteen Acres

-Springfield's Sixteen Acres, a suburban neighborhood – was severely damaged by the tornado.
+Springfield's Sixteen Acres, a suburban neighborhood, was severely damaged by the tornado.
 Large trees were uprooted throughout the neighborhood, with multiple falling onto and damaging homes.
 Veterans Memorial Golf Course, an 18-hole golf course in the heart of Sixteen Acres, suffered extensive tree damage and moderate turf damage when the tornado passed through the north side of the golf course, moving along Plumtree Road.
 The Pioneer Valley Montessori School was damaged by the tornado as it passed through Sixteen Acres.
 Damage to buildings occurred on Bradley Road, Plumtree Road, Old Farm Road, Evergreen Road, Greenlawn Street, Glenvale Street, Talbot Road, South Branch Parkway, Parker Street, Cooley Street, Acrebrook Road, Westbrook Drive, Rochford Circle, Woodcrest Road, Druid Hill Road, White Oak Road, Woodland Road, Ranch Lane, Brianna Lane, Tinkham Road, Penncastle Street, Pennfield Street, Rachel Street, Albee Street, Angelica Drive, Calley Street, Flora Street, Garnet Street, and Tanglewood Drive.